 When it comes to washing cross stitch you’re either in the “always wash it” camp, or the “do I really NEED to wash it?” camp.
 Today, we’re going to try and answer that question, and see if washing cross stitch is a requirement or just a good idea.

 The case for NEVER washing it

 The thing is, you’ll find loads of people online who have never washed their cross stitch, and they’ve been doing it for 40 years.
-I’m yet to see any proof, but I honestly belive them.
-If your hands are well washed, you come from a smoke and pet free home, and you only work with high quality materials, there is no reason to suggest your cross stitch is dirty.
+I’m yet to see any proof, but I honestly believe them.
+If your hands are well washed, you come from a smoke and pet free home, and you only work with high-quality materials, there is no reason to suggest your cross stitch is dirty.

 Does that mean you shouldn’t wash it though?